-Content copied from word carries in unwanted HTML
+Content copied from MS-Word contains unwanted HTML

 In general, writing and managing content within HTML is a bit clunky.
 When you write your content in Markdown, in general, it allows you to focus on the writing.

 How To Add The Markdown Onto An Umbraco Page

 Out of the box, Umbraco comes with a Markdown editor.
 If you go into the backend, click on the